columbia-it/covid-infocommons/documentation/deploying.md

 # https://googlechromelabs.github.io/chrome-for-testing/ (must find the version number of your Chrome
 # and get the matching chromedriver)
 # save it in /usr/local/bin/chromedriver

-# aws sts get-caller-identity
+# Verify if needed

-zappa update dev
+aws sts get-caller-identity

 ### For prod ###